magnesj/ResInsight/docs/CellResults.md

     This produces values between 0.0 and 1.0 where high values indicate that both the injectors and the producers have a high influence.

+#### On-Demand Calculation

+The flow diagnostics results are only calculated when asked for, and only for requested timesteps.
+This means that statistics based on all timesteps is not available for these results.

+## Geomechanical Results